gfraiteur/mortality/rendered/Belgium_en.md

-Analysis of Belgian mortality data in 2020
+An analysis of excess mortality in 2020 in Belgium
 ================
 Gael Fraiteur